FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Computational Pathways

-From a shell point \(x_\Omega\) with orthonormal tangents \(\mathbf u,\mathbf v\) (Sec.~\ref{subsec:first_order_proxy}) we first run reverse mode on \(f(x_\Omega)\) to obtain the gradient \(\mathbf g=\nabla f(x_\Omega)\).
+From a shell point \(x_\Omega\) with orthonormal tangents \(\mathbf u,\mathbf v\) (Sec.~\ref{subsec:first_order_odw}) we first run reverse mode on \(f(x_\Omega)\) to obtain the gradient \(\mathbf g=\nabla f(x_\Omega)\).
 Treating the scalar \(g_{\mathbf v}=\mathbf g^{\!\top}\mathbf v\) as a new objective and invoking reverse mode a second time differentiates \(g_{\mathbf v}\) with respect to \(x_\Omega\); the result is the Hessian–vector product \(H_f(x_\Omega)\mathbf v\).
 An inner product with \(\mathbf u\) then yields \(\mathbf u^{\!\top}H_f(x_\Omega)\mathbf v\), and dividing by \(\|\nabla f(x_\Omega)\|\) gives the exact off-diagonal entry \(S_{12}(x_\Omega)\).

 The first backward sweep delivers \(\nabla f\); a second sweep differentiates the scalar inner product \((\nabla f)\!\cdot\!\mathbf v\) with respect to the input coordinates, giving the exact mixed second derivative without materializing the full \(3{\times}3\) Hessian.
-This doubles the backward cost for the proxy samples yet still keeps the overall computational graph first-order and avoids the prohibitive memory footprint of full Hessian assembly.
+This doubles the backward sweeps for the Weingarten loss samples and avoids the prohibitive memory footprint of full Hessian assembly.

 This Hessian–vector product therefore requires only two reverse-mode sweeps and stores no matrix entries, so its cost grows linearly with the number of shell samples and is independent of the ambient dimension.
-Dividing by \(\|\nabla f(x_\Omega)\|\) provides the exact \(S_{12}(x_\Omega)\) value used in the curvature-gap loss.
-Although more expensive than the first-order finite-difference proxy, this second-order route offers higher accuracy and serves as our reference implementation for ablation studies.
+Dividing by \(\|\nabla f(x_\Omega)\|\) provides the exact \(S_{12}(x_\Omega)\) value used in the off-diagonal loss.
+Although more expensive than the first-order finite-difference loss, this second-order route offers higher accuracy and serves as our reference implementation for ablation studies.